Keepsake

 Frequently Asked Questions

-This review reflects StoryWorth as of early 2026.
-Products evolve — features may have been added, pricing may have changed.
-We recommend checking StoryWorth's website for their latest offering alongside this review.
+This StoryWorth review reflects the platform as of early 2026.
+Products evolve, and features may have been added or pricing may have changed since publication.
+We recommend checking StoryWorth’s website for their latest offering alongside this review.

-The biggest differences are a full rich text editor with formatting and photos, real-time collaboration where your whole family can write together, unlimited projects, monthly billing, and local printing in 5 countries with free shipping.
+The biggest differences are a full rich text editor with formatting and inline photos, real-time collaboration where your whole family can write together, unlimited projects, monthly billing, and local printing in five countries with free shipping.

 Yes.
 Keepsake offers a risk-free trial so you can explore the full platform before committing.
 No credit card required.
-StoryWorth doesn't offer a free trial — it's an upfront annual commitment with no monthly option.
+StoryWorth does not offer a free trial; it is an upfront annual commitment with no monthly option.

 Ready to create beautiful memory books together?